 My favorite is the Google Nest camera which will work perfectly for this purpose [Google Nest Outdoor Camera – Check on Amazon]

 Buy a few home security cameras and set them up around your house at tactical locations, like at the top of each window or a see-through glass wall.

 If they detect a moving/hovering drone at night, the camera motion detection system can send you an alert on your smartphone informing you about an intruding drone.

 3. Microwave Motion Sensors

-Another cheap solution to our nosy drone problem – you can install microwave motion sensors around your house atop each window or glass panel and it can act as your nightwatchman.
+Another cheap solution to our nosy drone problem – you can install microwave motion sensors around your house atop each window or glass panel, and it can act as your nightwatchman.

-When a drone enters the FOV, it reflects the waves as well but due to its relative motion, it slightly shifts the reflected wave wavelength due to a phenomenon called the Doppler effect.
+When a drone enters the FOV, it also reflects the waves, but due to its relative motion, it slightly shifts the reflected wave wavelength due to a phenomenon called the Doppler effect.

-You can get these sensors for less than $30 apiece from Amazon, install them around sensitive areas in your house and you are good to go.
+You can get these sensors for less than $30 apiece from Amazon, install them around sensitive areas in your house, and you are good to go.

 4. Use RF Sweeper